 About us Back to top

 The Unlocked Graduates programme was one of the key recommendations of the Coates’ Review of prison education.
-This report argued that education needs to be put at the heart of the prison service if Government is serious about the rehabilitation of prisoners.
+The report argued that education needs to be put at the heart of the prison service if Government is serious about the rehabilitation of prisoners.
 It also called for the creation of a new scheme to encourage graduates from top universities to work as prison officers for an initial period of two years.

 Our prison officers have received numerous accolades and early promotions – two of our participants recently received High Sheriff Awards for their excellent key-working and some of first cohort now manage our more recent recruits and other officers on the landings.